hamzas4011/Coffee-shop/README.md

 # ☕ Coffee Shop Web Application

 A modern and responsive web application for a coffee shop, built using **React.js**.
 It showcases the menu, highlights the story of the coffee shop, and provides an engaging experience for visitors.
+This project was created as a hobby to showcase my front-end development skills.

 ---